12 felonies for St. Louis teen accused of shooting up ex-girlfriend’s home - NewsBreak

 Prosecutors have charged Kaleek Harrington, 19, with 12 felonies and four misdemeanors in the investigation.
 He is accused of shooting up his ex-girlfriend’s home four times between April 17 and July 5.

 “It’s unbelievable that no one was killed or even injured after four violent episodes like this,” said St. Louis County Prosecuting Attorney Wesley Bell.
-“We intend to hold this defendant accountable by sending him to a Missouri prison where he will have no access to a Mercedes or a firearm for many years.”‘This isn’t my first murder.’
-Two charged after SGF shooting
+“We intend to hold this defendant accountable by sending him to a Missouri prison where he will have no access to a Mercedes or a firearm for many years.”Missing St. Francois County baby found with non-custodial mother

 According to court documents, during the first incident on April 17, the victim told police that Harrington sent threatening text messages.
 The victim’s home and one vehicle were struck by gunfire.